GodotModding/gmlwiki/docs/guides/modding/script_extensions.md

 === "Godot 3"

-    It is not possible to replace [virtual functions](https://docs.godotengine.org/en/3.5/tutorials/scripting/overridable_functions.html) with a script extension, since the function from the parent class will always be called by Godot.
+    It is **not possible to replace [virtual functions](https://docs.godotengine.org/en/3.5/tutorials/scripting/overridable_functions.html)** with a script extension, since the function from the base class will always be called by Godot.
-    Because of this, using `._ready()` - the `_ready()` function of the parent class - in a script extension will result in that function being called twice.
+    Because of this, using `._ready()` - the `_ready()` function of the base class - in a script extension will result in that function being called twice.

     ???+ info